industrial-edge/Apache-Kafka-Connector/docs/installation.md

 ### Connect your Industrial Edge App Publisher

 - Connect your Industrial Edge App Publisher to your Docker engine
-- Connect your Industrial Edge App Publisher to your Industrial Edge Managment
+- Connect your Industrial Edge App Publisher to your Industrial Edge Management

 ### Create new Application in Industrial Edge Management